schengen visa indians

 Takeaway:

 Unlike hotel reservations and pre-booked transportation, which can be smartly escaped from, here you don’t get much flexibility.
-You have to have the minimum required money stocked up in your favorite bank, so the visa officer feels confident about your financial situation.
+You have to have the minimum required money stocked up in your bank, so the visa officer feels confident about your financial situation.

 I moreover think that there isn’t a minimum time duration since you are required to have the money in your account.
 In my case, I had the maintained balance for less than 3 weeks, and it worked just right.